Orange-OpenSource/octant/doc/source/user/index.rst

 identifiers MUST begin with a lower-case letter.
 A litteral may also be an equality.

-An optional tilde at the begining of a litteral indicates a negated litteral.
+An optional exclamation mark at the begining of a litteral indicates a negated litteral.
 The use of negation in Datalog is constrained to ensure that there is no recursive loops between predicates using negation.
-Octant will not check that negation is stratified but Z3 will.
+Octant will not check that the use of negation is stratified but Z3 will.

 .. productionlist::
-   litteral : "~"? positive
+   litteral : "!"? positive
    positive : `IDENT` "(" `expr_list` ")"
             : sexpr "=" eexpr
             : sexpr ">" eexpr